chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/define/index.md

 ## Options

-Each document variable has a pencil icon, and three dots.
+Each template variable has a pencil icon, and three dots.
 The pencil icon will bring up the "Settings" panel.

 The three dots will provide you below options: